 Where a valuer1 acts as an arbitrator in making a valuation2, an appeal from his valuation lies to the court3 on a point of law4.

 Where a valuer acts as an independent expert in making a valuation5, the extent to which his valuation is subject to review by the court depends upon the construction of the agreement under which he is appointed to act6.
-If, on its true construction, that agreement expressly or by implication confers upon the valuer the exclusive remit to determine a question, and provides for the parties to be bound by his determination, then the valuation
+If, on its true construction, that agreement expressly or by implication confers upon the valuer the exclusive remit to determine a question, and provides for the parties to be

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and millions of others like it, sign-in to LexisLibrary or register for a free trial.

 TAKE A FREE TRIAL